LucidThought/JavaReflection/README.md

 # JavaReflection
-A demonstration of Java's Inspection class on an object defined at runtime
+A demonstration of Java's Reflection libraries on an object defined at runtime